Short answer: define the role before looking for a person

 - Clarify who pays for transport, phone, meals during shifts, uniforms, supplies, and overtime/extra babysitting.

-- Ask professional advice on pension, payroll, health insurance, and employment obligations if hiring directly.
+- Ask professional advice on pension, payroll, health insurance, immigration, and employment obligations if hiring directly.

-- Keep records of payments, leave, documents, and agreed changes.
+- Keep records of payments, leave, time worked, documents, pension/insurance decisions, and agreed changes.
 Friendly arrangements still need clean documentation.

 How to find trustworthy help